Smart-Triage/smart-triage/README.md

+# Smart Triage

-# Hack Kosice Digital 2020 submission by team The Makers
+Hack Kosice Digital 2020 submission

-Solution to speed up the admission of patients on hospitals during COVID-19 testing.
+Solution to speed up the triage of patients in hospitals during COVID-19 testing.

 ## Demo